Ryan Beaver

 Ryan Embry Beaver (born March 17, 1984) is an American country music singer-songwriter from Emory, Texas.
 Born on March 17, 1984, and growing up in East Texas, Beaver moved South and began his musical career while he was attending Texas State University in San Marcos, Texas.
 Beaver currently lives in Nashville, Tennessee.

 Career

+Wrote the #1 song "Pretty Little Poison" performed by Warren Zeiders.
+It was the first number one for both of them.

 Beaver's first album, Under the Neons, was released on February 27, 2008.
 The album spawned 3 singles for Texas radio: "I Shoulda Kissed You", "Under the Neons", and "Streets of Austin".

 Beaver's second album, Constant, was released February 8, 2011.
 David Grissom produced the album, with co-write credits for himself, Wade Bowen, Brian Keane, Ben Danaher, and Paul Eason.
 "For A While", "Hate", and "Nobody Wants to be Alone" were the singles sent to radio respectively.
 "Hate" became Beaver's highest charting single to date (#2 for 3 weeks) on the Texas Music Chart and earned a "Favorite Song of 2011" nod from galleywinter.com.

 Country Weekly described his lyrics as "thoughtful, introspective, and extremely well crafted" in their December 10, 2012, issue.

 Beaver's first music video for "How About You" was featured on CMT Pure, CMT.com, Yallwire.com, NoDepression.com among others.